 I don’t believe in the zero-tolerance, falsely equivalent policy that if Roy shouldn’t be a senator, neither should Al. And don’t give me the phony Sarah Huckabee Sanders contention that Al admitted his wrongdoing but Donald and Roy still are innocent until proved guilty.
 That might fly technically in a court of law but not in the court of common sense.

 Degrees and Patterns

 Contrary to Hugh Hewitt’s self-serving, all-or-nothing standard of guilt, Sen. Franken’s example illustrates the need to consider two hugely important factors: 1) the degree of the offenses; and 2) the existence of a pattern of offenses.

 Consider the degrees: Roy Moore tried to seduce a 14-year-old girl by sneaking her away from her mother to his house.
 And he threatened to rape a 16-year-old girl in his car, leaving her sobbing on the parking lot pavement of her employer’s restaurant when she would not comply.
 Donald Trump grabs women by the crotch.
 Al Franken kissed a woman against her will, embarrassed her in a photo while she slept (fully clothed), and grabbed a woman’s butt while posing with her for a picture.

 Consider the patterns: Roy Moore has accumulated nine independent accusers, whose stories are corroborated in detail.
 His town knew Roy in his 30s as a pursuer, even a predator, of young girls.
 Donald Trump holds the current record of 17 accusers, whose accusations are also carefully documented and corroborated.
 He was recorded admitting, nigh bragging, that he gropes unsuspecting women.
 And don’t give me the “locker-room talk” defense.
 Like many professional male athletes and many regular men have stated, I’ve been in locker rooms — men don’t say those things there or anywhere else unless they mean it.

 Al Franken has one forced kissing incident in 2006 and one butt-grabbing incident in 2010.
 No pattern.

-Two instances of extremely poor judgement, insensitivity, boorishness, and a temporarily warped sense of humor.
+Two instances of extremely poor judgment, insensitivity, boorishness, and a temporarily warped sense of humor.

 But no pattern.